-The Haultain Institute is a private educational organization dedicated to finding solutions to address the structural inequities detrimental to landlocked Canadian provinces with views to establish more fair, balanced and renewed societies.
+The Haultain Institute is a not-for-profit educational organization.
+Its research is dedicated to finding solutions to the structural inequities detrimental to landlocked Canadian provinces with views to establish more fair, balanced and renewed societies.

 Learn more about Sir Frederick Haultain.

-Marco Navarro-Génie, BA (Concordia University), MA, PhD (University of Calgary) is the founding president of the Haultain Research Institute.
+Marco Navarro-Génie, BA (Concordia University), MA, PhD (University of Calgary) is the founding president of the Haultain Research Institute and host of Thought Farming, the Institute’s podcast.

 Dr. Navarro-Génie was born in Nicaragua and grew up as an adolescent in Montreal, where he fled the communist regime that strangles his native country to this day.
 In search of broader horizons, he moved to Alberta in 1990.
-After two decades in academe, he joined the free-market public policy world as Vice President of Research at the Frontier Centre for Public Policy, where he remains a Senior Fellow.
-He was the fourth President of the Atlantic Institute for Market Studies (AIMS) based in Halifax, Nova Scotia and served briefly as Vice President for the Justice Centre for Constitutional Freedoms.
+After two decades in academe, he joined the free-market public policy world.
+Before the founding of the Haultain Institute, he was the fourth President of the Atlantic Institute for Market Studies (AIMS) based in Halifax, Nova Scotia.

 Navarro-Génie is co-founder and Director of Nurses for Sustainable Care (NFSC).
 He is former director of the International Centre for Human Rights and Democratic Development (Rights and Democracy), and served as president of CIVITAS (2017-2019).